Where to stay

 Decide whether Gatlinburg is your base or your retreat

-Pick the stay that matches the trip
+Match the stay to the trip

 Downtown hotel